jodh-intel/rst-tests/README.rst

 This is a sphinx reference to a section in another rST file: :ref:`my-reference-label`.

-A sphinx reference to another file: :ref:`another-file`.
+A sphinx reference to another file: :ref:`another-file` or :ref:`another-file.rst`.